-There are a multitude of fumes that could be within your Haltom City residence.
-Natural gas and gases that come from household furnishings, flooring and paints.
-Not one of these gases are as dangerous as carbon monoxide.
+There are a multitude of vapors that could be within your Haltom City residence.
+Natural gas and gases that come from household furnishings, carpet and paints.
+None of these gases are as dangerous as carbon monoxide.

 Why is Carbon Monoxide so Detrimental to Your Health?